The pancreas is a long, flat, pear-shaped organ located behind the stomach. It makes digestive enzymes and hormones, including insulin.

 Symptoms may occur one time or many times.
 Repeated flare ups of symptoms are known as attacks.

 Acute pancreatitis may cause:

 Severe pain in the center of the upper abdomen that:

-Sometimes spreads into the upper backIs often made worse by eating, walking, or lying down on your backIs less severe in chronic pancreatitis, with a gradual onset that may be tolerable for weeksNausea and vomitingDiarrheaFeverJaundice
+Sometimes spreads into the upper backIs often made worse by eating, walking, or lying down on your backNausea and vomitingLow grade feverJaundice—yellowing of the skin and eyesRarely,

 The doctor will ask about your symptoms and medical history.
-Your doctor will ask how much alcohol you drink and what medicines you take.
 A physical exam will be done.
+Your doctor will ask how much alcohol you drink and what medications you take.
+Diagnosis can be determined by your symptoms and results from blood tests.

 Other tests may include: